 You’ll find that with mulching, you’ll spend less time watering, weeding, and even fighting pests that wreak havoc in your otherwise well-tended garden.

 What Is The Best Mulch?

 Today we’ll be exploring some of the types of mulch you can use in your large or small garden and containers and find out which one is best for you.

 Mulch is a protective barrier placed around plants to improve both the health of your garden as well as its appearance.
 It comes in two basic kinds: organic and inorganic mulches.

-Organic mulch is sourced from formerly living material.
+Organic mulch for vegetable garden is sourced from formerly living material.
 It can be anything like: